 The class teacher is the initial point of contact if you have any concerns.
-The class teacher will then liase with the SENCo; Mrs Barnett for advice and guidance.
-You are more than welcome to contact Mrs Barnett directly if they have further concerns.
-A meeting can be arranged via telephone on 0121 557 1034 or by emailing Natalie.Dolan@HarvillsHawthorn.co.uk
+The class teacher will then liase with the SENCo; Mr Brydon for advice and guidance.
+You are more than welcome to contact Mr Brydon directly if you have further concerns.
+A meeting can be arranged via telephone on 0121 557 1034 or by emailing ryan.brydon@HarvillsHawthorn.co.uk or jennie.hall@harvillshawthorn.co.uk (Administrator to the SENCO)